-The days of selling your house by just putting up a sign and putting it in the paper are long gone.
-Having a strong internet strategy is crucial.
+The days of selling your house by putting out a lawn sign or putting an ad in the paper are long gone.
+Having a strong Internet strategy is crucial.

-3. Th ...
+3. The ...

 Monday, November 26, 2018 / by Carlyn Voges

 Wednesday, November 21, 2018 / by Carlyn Voges